IBM/telco-network-cloud-drivers/content/installation/lm/openshift/openshift.md

 ```
 - Check that Tiller role is correct by command `helm ls`.
 There should be an empty output.

-## Security policies for LM's Foundation chart
+## Security policies for TNCO's Foundation chart
 These configuration steps only apply to Telco Network Cloud Orchestration (TNCO) `helm-foundation` chart (version 2.1 GA).

 - Grant all authenticated users access to the `anyuid` security context constraint (SCC):
 ```
 oc adm policy add-scc-to-group anyuid system:authenticated
 ```
-- Go to the project (namespace) that you plan to install LM Helm charts in:
+- Go to the project (namespace) that you plan to install TNCO Helm charts in:
 ```
 oc project myproject
 ```